 Tuition cost is on a lot of people’s minds.
-I have been browsing WordPress to find out what others are suggesting and reasoning when it comes to rising tuition cost, and here is what I found:
+I have been browsing the web to find out what others are suggesting and reasoning when it comes to rising tuition cost, and here is what I found:

 ‘With many incoming college students unable to afford rising tuition cost, and low-cost federal loans only providing some assistance, private student loans have become a necessary evil for some in recent years.
 But those higher-interest loans are leading to increased levels of debt among young Americans.
 Lawmakers are once again promoting a long talked-about bill to protect students.’